ckeditor/ckeditor5/docs/installation/frameworks/react.md

 ### Using the editor from source

 Once your configuration is updated, you can use CKEditor 5 directly from source.
-Test it by editing `src/App.js`:
+Test it by editing `src/App.jsx` or `src/App.tsx`:

 ```tsx
 // App.jsx / App.tsx